abhishikha19/Tutorial_for_Github_and_Git_version_control/README.md

 Git Command for merging code^M git diff<branch name> (to compare commits,branches,files & more)
 git merge<branch name> (to merge 2 branches)

 second way to merge code from branch to main is
-Create PUll REquest
+Create PUll Request